More stories

 • in

-Scroll down to reveal letters from today’s word, or head to the comments for community hints and conversation.Welcome to The Wordle Review.
+Scroll down for hints and conversation about the puzzle for Monday, August 12, 2024.Welcome to The Wordle Review.
 Be warned: This page contains spoilers for today’s puzzle.
 Solve Wordle first, or scroll at your own risk.Wordle is released at midnight in your time zone.
 In order to accommodate all time zones, there will be two Wordle Reviews live every day, dated based on Eastern Standard Time.
-If you find yourself on the wrong review, check the number of your puzzle, and go to this page to find the corresponding review.To avoid spoiling the game for others, make sure you are posting a comment about Wordle 1,106.Need a hint?Give me a consonantRGive me a vowelAOpen the comments section for more hints, scores, and conversation from the Wordle community.Today’s DifficultyThe difficulty of each puzzle is determined by averaging the number of guesses provided by a small panel of testers who are paid to solve each puzzle in advance to help us catch any issues and inconsistencies.Today’s average difficulty is 6 guesses out of 6, or very challenging.For more in-depth analysis, visit our friend, WordleBot.Today’s WordClick to revealToday’s word is ZEBRA, a noun.
-According to Webster’s New World College Dictionary, it refers to a mammal that comes from the horse family and has black-and-white stripes.Our Featured ArtistJordan Moss is an illustrator and a graphic designer based in Brooklyn.
-With a background that includes fine art and advertising, she is excited to explore all forms and mediums.
-She looks to create with love and create what people love.Further ReadingSee the archive for past and future posts.If you solved for a word different from what was featured today, please refresh your page.Join the conversation on social media!
+If you find yourself on the wrong review, check the number of your puzzle, and go to this page to find the corresponding review.To avoid spoiling the game for others, make sure you are posting a comment about Wordle 1,150.Need a hint?Give me a consonantSGive me a vowelIOpen the comments section for more hints, scores, and conversation from the Wordle community.Today’s DifficultyThe difficulty of each puzzle is determined by averaging the number of guesses provided by a small panel of testers who are paid to solve each puzzle in advance to help us catch any issues and inconsistencies.Today’s average difficulty is 5.4 guesses out of 6, or very challenging.For more in-depth analysis, visit our friend, WordleBot.Today’s WordClick to revealToday’s word is SKIFF, a noun.
+According to Webster’s New World College Dictionary, it can refer to a flat-bottom boat or a light wind, rain or snow.Our Featured ArtistRoche is an illustrator, sculptor and painter from France who lives in Marseille.
+Soon after graduating from Gobelins Paris, where they studied animation, they directed a film called “Couchée” for French TV.
+They worked as an art director at Buck, a design agency in Los Angeles, and their art has been exhibited at galleries in Europe and the United States, including Leiminspace in Los Angeles and Barney Savage Gallery in New York.
+Roche received the Young Gun Award for illustration in 2020.Further ReadingSee the archive for past and future posts.If you solved for a word different from what was featured today, please refresh your page.Join the conversation on social media!
 Use the hashtag #wordlereview to chat with other solvers.Leave any thoughts you have in the comments!
 Please follow community guidelines:Be kind.
 Comments are moderated for civility.Having a technical issue?
 Use the help button in the settings menu of the Games app.See the Wordle Glossary for information on how to talk about Wordle.Want to talk about Spelling Bee?
 Check out our Spelling Bee Forum.Want to talk about Connections?
 Check out our Connections Companion.Trying to go back to the puzzle?
 More

 • in